maxwillf/Huffman/README.md

 the `constructTree()` method to generate nodes with the vector of strings, returning the root to be used to build a new tree.

+### Decoding the message

+After the tree has been decoded, we just need to recreate the map mentioned earlier, in which the keys of the map are the characters and the content stored is the path, in 0's and 1's, from the root to the leaf with that character and use that map to run through the rest of the compacted file converting each, using the map, each character and outputting it to a file.

 ## Authorship

 Program developed by [Max William](github.com/maxwillf) and [João Pedro de